dornerworks/Mvx.Forms.PageWrapper/README.md

 }
 ```

 3. You can navigate to the ViewModel as your normall would in MvvmCross.
-The Xamarin.Forms page will be imbedded inside the activity/fragment.
-Binding works as expected.
+The Xamarin.Forms page will be embedded inside the activity/fragment.
+Binding works as expected in both the native view and content page.

 ## Customization